AVakhovskaya/cs3200_DBDesign/README.md

 [ db_design_final_project_UML.pdf](https://github.com/AVakhovskaya/cs3200_DBDesign/files/6381524/db_design_final_project_UML.pdf)

 6. Description of user data model

-7. Description of the two domain object data models
+7. Description of the two domain object data models:
+The two domain object models that we implemented in our User Interface were "Appointments" and "Prescriptions".
+The Appointments object has an id, patientId, physianId and date of appointment field.
+The Prescriptions object has an id, and appointmentId, the medicine name and date of refill fields.

 8. Description of the user to domain object relationship

 9. Description of the domain object to domain object relationship

-10. Description of the portable enumeration: Our portable enumeration is set to show the different kinds of Medicines available for any given perscription.
+10. Description of the portable enumeration:
+Our portable enumeration is set to show the different kinds of Medicines available for any given perscription.
 We have a total of 6 different medicines in the enum.

 11. Description of the user interface requirements:
 Our User Interface has a list of Users, Appointments and Prescriptions and a button to **CREATE** more of each of these objects.
 Each list contains a link to the single item in the list which then brings you to a sreen where you can **READ**, **UPDATE**, or **DELETE** the items.
 Additionally, we created a button on the Appointment screen to list the Prescriptions (1 to many relationship) associated with the appointment. *As a note, when creating or updating any records, only the values 2-4 are valid for patient_id and only values 7-9 are valid for physcian_id.*